yuygfgg/Vapoursynth-llvmexpr/docs/migrating_from_akarin.md

 The most significant changes when migrating from `akarin.Expr` to `llvmexpr` stem from fundamental differences in the evaluation engine and math library implementations.

-#### 1. Core Evaluation Engine: Always-Float vs. Type-Aware
+#### 1. Evaluation Mode: Always-Float vs. Type-Aware

-The primary difference lies in their core evaluation engines. `llvmexpr` operates exclusively in a **32-bit always-float mode**.
-In contrast, `akarin.Expr` uses a **type-aware, integer-preserving engine** that only promotes values to floating-point when an operation requires it.
-The `opt` parameter in `akarin` is the crucial switch that controls how this engine treats pixel data loaded from integer-format clips.
+The primary difference lies in their evaluation modes. `llvmexpr` operates exclusively in a **32-bit always-float mode**.
+In contrast, `akarin.Expr` uses a **type-aware, integer-preserving mode** that only promotes values to floating-point when an operation requires it.
+The `opt` parameter in `akarin` switches how this mode treats pixel data loaded from integer-format clips.

 ##### Integer Wrap-around Behavior